College Square Historic District: Central High School

 Davenport Central High School sits directly across Main Street from Trinity Cathedral.
 Its building's darker coloring create a contrast with those of the cathedral complex, which are lighter in color.
 The school at one time was a multi-building complex.
 The main building of the high school was completed in 1907.
 It was designed by Parke Burrows in the Beaux Arts style and was built in dark red brick.
 The building is a square plan with a stone basement and hipped roof.
 On both the Main Street and Harrison Street sides of the building are single round-arched entrances that are framed with Ionic columns.
 Several additions have been made to the building over the years.

 In front of the main school building sits the former Kemper Hall.
 It was designed by Edward S. Hammatt who also designed the buildings for Griswold College and St. Katherine's Hall, the Episcopal girls' school on the east side of Davenport.
 He utilized a Victorian Romanesque Revival style that was built in dark red brick and red-brown sandstone for the foundation and details.
 There is a round tower on the southeast corner of the building with a stylized cross on the top of the spire-shaped roof.

 Before World War I an industrial arts building was built on the campus.
 It was a side-gable brick building in the Colonial Revival style.
 The building was illuminated by large multi-paned steel windows that were similar to those used in factories of the era.
 It has subsequently been torn down.

 Civil War Monument

 Between the cathedral and the high school sits the Civil War Soldier's monument in the middle of Main Street.
 The monument is a stone obelisk topped by a statue of a soldier, which faces south towards the Mississippi River in the valley below.
 Battles in which local soldiers fought are engraved on each side of the obelisk in two rows.
-The battles listed are: Shilo, Donelson, Wilsons Creek, Fort Blakely, Corinth, Prairie Grove, and Vicksburg.
+The battles listed are: Shilo, Donelson, Wilsons Creek, Fort Blakeley, Corinth, Prairie Grove, and Vicksburg.
 It was built in 1880, and listed on the Davenport Register of Historic Properties in 1993.